 Column C

 Column C contains the total amount of corresponding payments made to beneficiaries under Article 132(1) of CPR.
-It is the corresponding total amount of public support (both EU and national co-financing) which has been actually paid to beneficiaries in compliance with the 90-days provision laid down in Article 132(1) of CPR.
+It is the corresponding total amount of public expenditure (both EU and national co-financing) which has been actually paid to beneficiaries in compliance with the 90-days provision laid down in Article 132(1) of CPR.

 According to Article 132(2) of CPR this payment deadline may be interrupted by the Management Authority in either of the following duly justified cases: